paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (3) subsection (e) of [section 1681m of this title](./chapter-041-consumer-credit-protection.md#section-1681m).

-**(d) Limitation on enforcement** The provisions of law described in paragraphs (1) through (3) of subsection (c) of this section (other than with respect to the exception described in paragraph (2) of subsection (c) of this section) shall be enforced exclusively as provided under [section 1681s of this title](./chapter-041-consumer-credit-protection.md#section-1681s) by the Federal agencies and officials and the State officials identified in [section 1681s of this title](./chapter-041-consumer-credit-protection.md#section-1681s).
+**(d) Limitation on enforcement** The provisions of law described in paragraphs (1) through (3) of subsection (c) (other than with respect to the exception described in paragraph (2) of subsection (c)) shall be enforced exclusively as provided under [section 1681s of this title](./chapter-041-consumer-credit-protection.md#section-1681s) by the Federal agencies and officials and the State officials identified in [section 1681s of this title](./chapter-041-consumer-credit-protection.md#section-1681s).

 **(e) Accuracy guidelines and regulations required**